nononovak/otwadvent2019-ctfwriteup/day23_gr8_escape.md

 ## Code Execution

 After staring at the instruction set a lot, I found that if you "push" a bunch of data to the stack, eventually you'll overwrite the low-12 bits of the "print registers" function pointer.
-To test this hypothesis, I constructed a "game" instruction set which would set the two booleans to print the board (`00e0`), print the registers (`f055`), and then call the first instruction (`2200`) which pushs the current PC to the stack.
+To test this hypothesis, I constructed a "game" instruction set which would set the two booleans to print the board (`00e0`), print the registers (`f055`), and then call the first instruction (`2200`) which pushes the current PC to the stack.
 Sending this to the program causes a crash as shown with testing in my docker image:

 ```
 $ docker run -it -p 127.0.0.1:1223:1223 advent2019-1223 /bin/bash